brunonunesdesa/my-calendar-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run without Angular CLI

+in one terminal you run the command `npm run ng serve` in the other one just run `npm run json-server`